 About 1,8 grams of protein for every 100 grams of Green beans.

-If you like peas like I do, than you will definitely love this recipe.
-And well, even if you aren’t really fond of them than you may wanna give this recipe a try.
-The fresh tomato, along with the carrots give a sweet taste to peas, that makes them more flavorful than ever.
-They taste nothing like steamed peas do.
+If you like peas as I do, then you will definitely love this recipe.
+And well, even if you aren't really fond of them then you may wanna give this recipe a go.
+The fresh tomato, along with the carrots give an extra sweetness to peas, that makes them more flavorful than ever.
+They taste so much better than steamed peas do.
 Trust me!

 About 5 grams of protein for every 100 grams of Green Peas.

 Spanakopita is a well-known and well-loved Greek food.
 But it gets even better when you make it from scratch.
-Spinach is a real superfood, that’s full of flavor especially when combined with fresh herbs, olive oil and a very crispy, homemade phyllo pastry .
-Not to mention you’ll know exactly what’s the pastry is made of…
+Spinach is a real superfood, that's full of flavor, especially when combined with fresh herbs, olive oil, and a very crispy, homemade phyllo pastry.
+Not to mention you'll know exactly what the pastry is made of...

 About 10 grams of protein per 100 grams of "Spanakopita"